AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 Users are able to add a `Remark` to a `Person` in FINDvisor to note down some information about a `Person`.

-The remark feature is implemented through creating a `RemarkCommand`, which updates the `Remark` of a `Person`.
+The remark feature is implemented by creating a `RemarkCommand`, which updates the `Remark` of a `Person`.
 A separate command is used to support the remark feature to separate the logic of the personal particulars of a `Person` from the `Remark`.

 `Remark` is implemented with the use of the `Optional` generic class (i.e. `Optional<Remark>`) as it is an optional attribute of a `Person`.